cbishop76/PC2HASS/README.md

 # PC2HASS

 PC2HASS is a Python program that can control a Windows PC from Home Assistant.
 * Switch between different display configuration of a Windows PC from Home Assistant.
 Unlimited combinations of:
   * Different resolutions
   * Multi-monitor setups (#, left, right, extended, duplicate)
 * Launch Windows applications and websites from Home Assistant

+*-Thank-you to Martin (martink84) at Sourceforge for the MonitorSwitcher component-*

+*Before using this software, please refer to the security cautions at the end of this guide.*

 ## Getting Started
 Follow this guide to get up and running, controling your PC from the lovelace frontend and backend scripts.